BenZinaDaze/charts/stable/transmission/1.0.1/app-readme.md

-fast, easy, and free BitTorrent client.
+qBittorrent is a cross-platform free and open-source BitTorrent client

-This App is supplied by TrueCharts, for more information visit the manual: [https://truecharts.org/charts/stable/transmission](https://truecharts.org/charts/stable/transmission)
+This App is supplied by TrueCharts, for more information visit the manual: [https://truecharts.org/charts/stable/qbittorrent](https://truecharts.org/charts/stable/qbittorrent)

 ---